 1. Singel

 The Singel is the city’s innermost canal.
 Its existence dates back to medieval times, and it was used as a moat between 1480 and 1585 as Amsterdam expanded.
+This body of water flows from Ij Bay, near Centraal Station, to Muntplein Square, which connects to the Amstel River.

-As it was mentioned before, as opposed to Singel’s defense purposes, the other three main canals were developed for residential purposes.
+But when people talk about the famous Singel, they most likely refer to this historical canal within the city’s famous canal ring.
+As mentioned before, as opposed to Singel’s defense purposes, the other three main canals were developed for residential purposes.
 Singel is also near to some of the best family hotels in Amsterdam.

 2. Herengracht

 Among all of Amsterdam’s canals, the Herengracht is hands down the most luxurious one.
-It’s also known as the Patricians’ Canal or the Lords’ Canal and it’s named after the Heren Regeerders who governed the city between the 16th and 17th Centuries.
-It’s also known as the Gentlemen’s Canal.
+It’s also known as the Gentlemen’s Canal, named after the Heren Regeerders who governed the city between the 16th and 17th Centuries.

 According to legend, early settlers were encouraged to buy two lots of property, which is why properties in this region are so big.
 Apart from their size, they stand out due to their beautiful facades and accessible gardens, which are occasionally open to the public.
+And if you thought it couldn’t get any more prestigious than this, wait until you make it to the curve near the Nieuwe Spiegelstraat!

-This is where the richest citizens used to live and that’s why this part of the canal is known as the Golden Bocht (or Golden Bend), where residents own double-wide mansions and other prestigious properties that will easily catch your eye.
+This is where the richest citizens used to live, and that’s why this part of the canal is known as the Golden Bocht (or Golden Bend), where residents own double-wide mansions and other prestigious properties that will easily catch your eye.

-Among the outstanding past residents of this neighborhood, we have Samuel Sarphati, who lived at the 598 house and Peter the Great (yes the Peter the Great) stayed at 527 during his second visit to the city.
+Among the outstanding past residents of this neighborhood are Samuel Sarphati, who lived at the 598 house, and Peter the Great (yes, Peter the Great), who stayed at 527 during his second visit to the city.
+But luxury living isn’t all there’s to see in the city.
+Two other main canals offer different settings.

 See Related: Amsterdam Packing List: What to Bring on Your Trip